nnodim/simple_shell/README.md

-Readme for the simple shell profjct
+Readme for the simple shell prfjct